 Tell us about AS I AM: The Life and Time$ of DJ AM?

 The film is a documentary on Adam Goldstein’s life and it touches on all aspects of life: his DJing, his love for music, his iconic rise to fame, his struggles with addiction, the many that he helped get clean, his difficult childhood circumstances and his eventually his untimely death.
 I’ve been involved with the movie in one aspect or another for 2 years now.
-At first, it was just a video interview for the film, an encounter that turned into a 2 day marathon interview with the director.
+At first, it was just a video interview for the film, an encounter that turned into a 2-day marathon interview with the director.
 After that, I would periodically check in with Kevin Kerslake, the director & writer of the doc, to see how things were going & if he needed any help.
 I was able to get him a few key interviews with people I knew like Jon Favreau and Jazzy Jeff along with providing some key insight into AM’s world.
 From there, he called me and asked if I would come on more full time as a co-producer and I happily agreed.
 I then started working on the music, info for music licensing, helping with some editing, providing footage & continuing to share my insight into his personal world to make the film as authentic as possible.
 My final credits for the film are co-producer and music consultant.

 What’s up on Indiegogo?

 The Indiegogo campaign is to raise money for music licensing, marketing & distribution.
 This is the final step in a long two and a half year journey to bring Adam Goldstein’s story to the big screen and beyond.
 The campaign features personal items that AM’s mother, Andrea, has so generously donated to the campaign.
-These include the remainder of AM’s sneaker collection, some of AM’s vintage T-shirts, Banksy art work, posters and rare signed albums.
+These include the remainder of AM’s sneaker collection, some of AM’s vintage T-shirts, Banksy artwork, posters, and rare signed albums.
 There are amazing one-of-a-kind items and collectibles!
-Also included are Limited Edition Serato x DJ AM control vinyls, Slipmats, USB Dog Tags loaded up with AM’s iconic mixes and other EXCLUSIVE items that are only available through the campaign!
+Also included are Limited Edition Serato x DJ AM control vinyl, Slipmats, USB Dog Tags loaded up with AM’s iconic mixes and other EXCLUSIVE items that are only available through the campaign!
 As I’m sure most know, Adam spun very expensive music, and these contributions help keep his mixes intact for the film, while also guaranteeing the film reaches the broadest possible audience when it comes out in fall.

 Tell us about the journey AM’s tees have taken since 2009?

 After AM passed, his sister Lara & her husband Ben handled the duties of taking care of his estate.
-This was a big job and included the eBay auction in 2009 for the majority of his massive 900+ pair shoe collection, selling his two homes, his vinyl record collection and all the rest of his stuff.
+This was a big job and included the eBay auction in 2009 for the majority of his massive 900+ pair shoe collection, selling his two homes, his vinyl record collection, and all the rest of his stuff.
 The tees were put aside, boxed up and shipped back to Philadelphia to Lara & Ben’s house to figure out at a later date what to do with them.
 Unfortunately in 2011, Adam’s sister Lara tragically passed away from cancer.
 After that, her husband Ben professionally photographed the collection and sent it back to California where Kevin Wolff, Adam’s best friend and former caretaker of the AM Memorial Fund, had them in a storage unit until it was decided what to do with them.
-Flash forward to a couple months ago and we decided we were going to do an Indiegogo campaign to raise some money for the very expensive music licenses that are required to keep his legendary mixes intact for the film and it was decided the tees should be a part of the Indiegogo campaign.
+Flash forward to a couple of months ago and we decided we were going to do an Indiegogo campaign to raise some money for the very expensive music licenses that are required to keep his legendary mixes intact for the film and it was decided the tees should be a part of the Indiegogo campaign.
 I now have the remaining tees and there is somewhere around 150 left, still a ton of gems!

 How many tees do you plan on cycling through the campaign?

 Right now, we have five up and will be adding more in soon… a lot of that depends on the interest level.
 We can’t put them all in the campaign due to Indiegogo’s restrictions on the number of singular items in a campaign at any one time.
-The rest of the tees will eventually be available in some way, shape or form but those decisions will be made after the conclusion of the Indiegogo campaign.
+The rest of the tees will eventually be available in some way, shape, or form but those decisions will be made after the conclusion of the Indiegogo campaign.
 Oh, and the tees will come with a certificate of authenticity that they are from AM’s personal collection.

 What most surprised you about his collection?